 Embrace Telecommuting

 Consider switching to a system where employees can work from home a few days of the week or a few weeks out of the month.
-This will reduce transport costs for your employees and the amount of power your office uses in a given week, thus reducing your carbon footprint significantly.
+This will reduce transport costs for your employees and the power your office uses in a given week, thus reducing your carbon footprint significantly.

 Recycle Printing Supplies